top of page

 This project addresses the critical issue of coastal communities' vulnerability to climate change impacts, including erosion, flooding and storms.
 Despite government investment in response strategies, short-term fixes often overshadow long-term solutions due to complex barriers.

-This transdisciplinary program is led by Dr. Natasha Pauli, in collaboration with Dr Carmen Elrick-Barr, Dr Abbie Rogers, Dr Michael Cuttler, Dr Arnold Van Rooijen, Mr Daniel Jan Martin and Ms Rosie Halsmith.
+This transdisciplinary project is led by A/Prof Natasha Pauli, in collaboration with Dr Carmen Elrick-Barr, A/Prof Abbie Rogers, Dr Michael Cuttler, Dr Arnold Van Rooijen, Mr Daniel Jan Martin and Ms Rosie Halsmith.

 CAN CREATIVE COMMUNITY ENGAGEMENT METHODS INFORM INCLUSIVE & ACCEPTED DESIGNS FOR RESILIENT FUTURE COASTS?